mkalten/reacTIVision/midi/README.txt

 client application.
 It implements the TUIO protocol, which has been specially designed for transmitting the state of tangible objects and multi-touch events from a tabletop surface.
-As an alternative to TUIO, the application is also capabable of sending MIDI messages. http://www.tuio.org/
+As an alternative to TUIO, the application is also capable of sending MIDI messages. http://www.tuio.org/

 Alternatively it can also send MIDI messages, which are configurable via an XML configuration file.
-Keep in mind though that MIDI has less bandwidth and data resolution compared to Open Sound Contol, so the MIDI feature is meant as an convenient alternative in some cases, but TUIO still will be the primary messaging layer.
+Keep in mind though that MIDI has less bandwidth and data resolution compared to Open Sound Control, so the MIDI feature is meant as an convenient alternative in some cases, but TUIO still will be the primary messaging layer.